nnmrec/Co-Blade/README.md

 This project is undergoing migration from the original Google Code repo.
 Thanks for your patience as we organize this transition.
-The first release of Co-Blade on GitHub is expected in December 2013.  ;-)